Ebenezer Wake Cook

 Ebenezer Wake Cook (28 December 1843 – 8 May 1926), generally referred to as E. Wake Cook, was a watercolour painter, one of the first in Australia, before returning to England at the age of 30.

-Cook was born at Maldon, Essex, England and came to Melbourne in 1852.
-At 17 years of age Cook became an assistant to Nicholas Chevalier, who instructed him in painting, wood engraving and lithography.
 During 1867 and 1868 Chevalier was commissioned to produce a number of images of New Zealand and Tasmania and Victoria, Australia, by Prince Alfred, Duke of Edinburgh.
 A watercolour of Isle of the Dead in Tasmania was painted by Cook in about 1868.